 Step One: Once you have logged into the Client Area, you will want to select Cloud Control > Cloud Portal

 Step Two: Select Storage and Object Storage from the Drop Down menu

-An example of this can be seen above… A list of backups, their size and object count.
-You also have the ability to make the storage public with a publicly accessible link, or delete the storage altogether.
+An example of this can be seen below… A list of backups, their size and object count.
+You also have the ability to make the storage public with a publicly accessible link, or delete the storage from this area.

 Checking the box under Public will make the object storage selected a public link.
 The shareable link will appear to the right of the checkbox.

 You can then visit that link in your browser.
 The link will provide a text-based listing of the objects that are accessible.
 Adding the listed object to the end of the current URL will let you download the object you’ve selected.

 To make your object no longer publicly accessible, simply uncheck the Public checkbox next to it.

 Pressing the Delete button next to an object will open a popup prompt requesting confirmation.
 Once clicking Confirm, the object will be deleted you’ll no longer be billed for the data used going forward for that object.
 For a more detailed set of instructions, please feel free to review our guide on How to Delete Cloud Storage.

 As a Hostwinds client, you’re able to create your own object storage containers very easily.
 Simply provide a name for your container, select the location from any of the available locations, check the public link to make the container publicly available and then press the Create Container button as seen below:

 Object storage is billed hourly, at a rate of $0.000042386 per hour per GB that is stored.
 Like any of services billed hourly, invoices for that storage would generate on the first of the following calendar month.